rija/tdd-vuejs-frontend-webpack/README.md

 ## Background

+Inspired by the examples from VueJS docs and the boilerplate Github repo made by Edd Yerburgh to test VueJS app with Karma/Mocha/Chai: [vue-test-utils-karma-example](https://github.com/eddyerburgh/vue-test-utils-karma-example)

+_**Note**: Whose book can be found here:[Testing Vue.js Applications](https://www.manning.com/books/testing-vue-js-applications)_

+I wanted to create a skeleton project for the future me whenever I need to spin off a VueJS project to test with Jasmine while learning how to use these tools together.

 This is a follow up to my single web page CodePen example for testing a VueJS app using Jasmine:
 [VueJS Unit testing with Jasmine](https://codepen.io/rija/pen/yLyJYEq)